-Garlic Mustard is an invasive plant.
+Garlic mustard is an invasive plant.
 That means that it takes over anything that it possibly can in your garden, or worse yet – in our forests.
-This is bad because it is non-native, which means that it isn’t from our area so it probably doesn’t have any natural enemies and doesn’t really fit in with our eco-system.
-The problem with this is that it takes over spots where our native plants should be growing and causes all sorts of problems for everything else that would use our native plants, from water absorption to food chains.
+Since it is not a native plant it doesn’t have any natural enemies and doesn’t really fit in our ecosystem.
+The problem with this is that it takes over spots where our native plants should be growing and causes all sorts of problems for insects and wildlife that would use native plants.

-Back when Europeans were settling in the area they had decided that Garlic Mustard would look good in their gardens, it was easy to grow and you could cook with it.
-Now that we know a little more about the science behind our eco-system, we know that we should pull it up as best we can.
-After we’ve pulled it up all morning, what better to do with it than eat it!
-Check out our Garlic Mustard Cook-Off that we’ll be having in the afternoon!
+Back when Europeans were settling in the area they had decided that garlic mustard would look good in their gardens; it was easy to grow and you could cook with it.
+Now that we know a little more about the science behind our ecosystem, we know that we should pull it up as best we can.

-Imported as an edible green by European settlers, this biennial shade-tolerant species dominates the groundcover of deciduous forests and disturbed areas such as flood plains, stream banks and roadsides.
+Imported as an edible green plant by European settlers, this species dominates ground cover of deciduous forests and disturbed areas such as flood plains, stream banks and roadsides.
 Since its introduction to a few locations in North America in the 1800s garlic mustard spread gradually, but has recently undergone a series of population explosions over the past 20 to 30 years.
-It is now widespread across north-eastern North America south of the Canadian Shield, and has also been found to the west in Vancouver and California.
-Garlic mustard is found in many forests and disturbed sites throughout the Credit River Watershed.
+It is now widespread across northeastern North America (south of the Canadian Shield) and has also been found to the west in Vancouver and California.
+Garlic mustard is found in many forests and disturbed sites throughout the Credit River watershed.

 Invasion of forests usually begins along the forest edge, and spreads along watercourses and trails.
-An aggressive competitor, garlic mustard is able to alter soil chemistry, making it unfavourable for many native plants, and its early spring growth crowds out species such as trilliums, violets, wild ginger, and many tree seedlings.
-Consequently, it comes to dominate the understory, often forming dense single-species stands in invaded sites.
+An aggressive competitor, garlic mustard can change soil chemistry, making it unfavourable for many native plants.
+Its early spring growth can ‘crowd out’ species such as trilliums, violets, wild ginger and many tree seedlings.
+Therefore, it dominates the undergrowth, often forming dense areas with a single species in invaded sites.

 Thanks to Credit Valley Conservation for the information.